tastyminerals/tasty-blog/_posts/2020-03-22-multidimensional_arrays_in_d.md

 ---
+layout: post
 title: "Multidimensional Arrays in D"
+author: tastyminerals
+categories: random
 ---

 In the following post I would like to do a brief overview of how to create, manipulate and view multidimensional arrays in D.

 ### Arrays

-There are two types of arrays that exist in D -- **static** and **dynamic**.
+D arrays can be classified into normal arrays, fixed-length (static) arrays and dynamic arrays.
+Normal arrays represent a general concept of a collection where elements are located side by side.
 Static arrays have their dimensions fixed during creation and therefore known at compile time.
-Dynamic arrays don't have fixed dimensions.
+Dynamic arrays don't have fixed dimensions and can grow or shrink on demand.
-Both array types represent a structure with a `length` and `ptr` (a pointer to the first element) properties.
-Read more about D arrays [here](https://ddili.org/ders/d.en/arrays.html).
+Array type has `length` and `ptr` (a pointer to the first element) properties (you can read more about D arrays [here](https://ddili.org/ders/d.en/arrays.html)).

 ```d
 int[] arr = [2, 0, -1, 3, 5];